vicgonvt/LaraGallery/README.md

-# Laravel 5's Package Boilerplate
+# Media Vault Generator for Laravel

-A custom made Laravel5 package boilerplate made for package development purpose, which contains publish code for :
+Turns a directory structure into a Laravel Media Vault with view files using a simple artisan command.

-- Config
+- Resize Thumbnails automatically
-- View
+- Organizes images following the directory structure
-- Assets
+- Uploads them to S3
-- Migrations
+- Simple update command
-- Seeds
+- Configurable
-- Routes
+- Open-Source & Contributable!

 ## Usage